Danh295/CompetitiveProgrammingGuide/Introduction/README.md

 ## Integers

-Most common integer type
+Most common integer type: 'int'
 - 32-bit (value range of -2<sup>31</sup> to 2<sup>31</sup>-1)

-If type 'int' is not enough, use '**long long**'
+If type 'int' is not enough, there's 'long long'
 - 64-bit type integer (value range of -2<sup>63</sup> to 2<sup>63</sup>-1)

 ```